o3de/o3de.org/content/docs/userguide/assets/bundle/concepts.md

 ---
-description: ' Learn about &ALY; &asset-bundler; terms and concepts.
-The &asset-bundler;
-  helps make the process of bundling the necessary assets for a game release more efficient. '
+description: ' Learn about Lumberyard Asset Bundler terms and concepts.
+The Asset Bundler helps make the process of bundling the necessary assets for a game release more efficient. '
-title: '&asset-bundler; Concepts and Terms'
+title: 'Asset Bundler Concepts and Terms'
 ---
 # Asset Bundler Concepts and Terms {#asset-bundler-concepts}